 Kings select Kentucky point guard De'Aaron Fox with 5th pick

-Kentucky's De'Aaron Fox poses for photos while walking the red carpet before the start of the NBA basketball draft, Thursday, June 22, 2017, in New York.
-Kentucky's De'Aaron Fox poses for photos while walking the red carpet before the start of the NBA basketball draft, Thursday, June 22, 2017, in New York.
+Kentucky's De'Aaron Fox shows off his shoes as he stops for photos while walking the red carpet before the start of the NBA basketball draft, Thursday, June 22, 2017, in New York.
+SACRAMENTO, Calif.

 Add your comments below